 STATEMENT OF COMMITMENT TO THE GLOBAL PRECIOUS METALS CODE

-[Name of institution] (“Institution”) has reviewed the content of the Precious Metals Global Code (“Code”) and acknowledges that the Code represents a set of principles generally recognised as good practice in the wholesale Precious Metals Market (“Market”).
-The Institution confirms that it acts as a Market Participant as defined by the Code, and is committed to conducting its Market activities (“Activities”) in a manner consistent with the principles of the Code.
-To this end, the Institution has taken appropriate steps, based on the size and complexity of its Activities, and the nature of its engagement in the Market, to align its Activities with the principles of the Code.
+[Name of institution] (“Institution”) has reviewed the Global Precious Metals Code (“Code”) and acknowledges that the Code’s principles represent minimum standards of expected good practice in the wholesale Precious Metals Market (“Market”).
+The Institution confirms that it acts as a Market Participant as defined by the Code, and is committed to conducting its Market activities (“Activities”) in adherence with the principles of the Code.
+To this end, the Institution has taken appropriate steps, based on the size and complexity of its Activities, and the nature of its engagement in the Market, to ensure its Activities comply with the principles of the Code.

 [INSTITUTION NAME]